Monitorr/logarr/README.md

-**NOTICE (06 June 18)**: If updating to version **4.5** from ANY previous version, you will need to re-create your config.php file in the /assets/config/ directory.
-You can do this by renaming your old config.php file, coping the config.sample-06jun18.php to config.php, and then edit the newly created config.php file with your values.
+**NOTICE (06 June 18)**: If updating to version **4.5** from ANY previous version, you will need to re-create your config.php file in the /assets/config/ directory after updating.
+You can do this by renaming your old config.php file, coping the file config.sample-06jun18.php to config.php, and then edit the newly created config.php file with your values.

 ## Features:

-**Latest major change:** Log rolling tool / Log download tool/ Max line limit
+**Latest major change** (_06 June 18 - v4.5_): Log rolling tool / Log download tool/ Max line limit

  - Fully self-hosted, no applications to install
  - Live display any .log, .txt, etc. file on the hosting webserver